Where to Sell Used Movies

 - Decluttr - Type the barcode on the back of your DVDs and Blu-rays into their valuation engine, and receive an offer instantly.
 If you have a lot of movies to sell, download their free app.
 It allows you to scan barcodes, instead of typing them -- big time-saver.

-- Local resellers Check the phone book for movie resellers in your area.
+- Local resellers - Check the phone book for movie resellers in your area.
 Many used book stores also deal in used movies.
 Kids' consignment sales and Facebook Yard Sale Groups can be a good option, if you have a bunch of G-rated stuff to off-load.
+And Facebook Marketplace can also be good for off-loading popular movies quickly.
+If you have a large number of movies to sell, consider listing them as a lot on Facebook or Craigslist.
+Local vendors who set up at the flea market are always looking for new inventory for their booths.
+You won't get top-dollar for your movies, if you sell them this way, but you will get them out of your house quickly.

 Used Movie Selling Tips

 - Don't pay to ship your items.
-The best used movie retailers pick up the shipping costs.
+The best used movie resellers pick up the shipping costs.

 - Offers vary from reseller to reseller, so check with a few before you decide whom to sell to.

 - Be up front about the condition of your movies.
 If the disk is all scratched up, don't bother trying to sell it.
 It'll just get rejected by the seller when they receive it.
-Universal Studios and some other studios offer low-cost replacment for disk that have been scratched or broken.
+Universal Studios and some other studios offer low-cost replacement for disks that have been scratched or broken.
 It may be something to look into.

 A Warning About Selling Movies You've Converted to Digital Copies